Paradise Valley Community College logo

 2007

-L-Building constructed for Nursing, Fire Science, and EMT programs; George L. Campbell Branch Library acquired.
+L-Building opened for Nursing, Fire Science, and EMT programs; George L. Campbell Branch Library acquired.

 2009

-New life sciences building (featuring a cadaver lab) and the Black Mountain satellite campus both opened.
+New Life Sciences building and Black Mountain satellite campus opened.

 2011

-George L. Campbell Library renovated and opened as the Q-Building for Mathematics; The PVCC Library renamed The Jo and Warren Buxton Library.
+George L. Campbell Branch Library renovated and reopened as the Q-Building (Mathematics); PVCC Library renamed The Jo and Warren Buxton Library.

 2013